Skip to main content

 Why are postal codes and ZIP codes for credit cards important?

 Postal codes and ZIP codes are important for proper authorization.
-Credit card transactions typically go through a sophisticated series of steps to not only ensure that the cardmember is genuine, but also to ensure that the merchant gets paid by the credit card issuer.
+Credit card transactions typically go through a sophisticated series of steps to not only help verify the cardmember is genuine, but also to ensure that the merchant gets paid by the credit card issuer.
 Your ZIP code is just one of several identifiers that make the transaction as secure as possible.

 A cardholder's ZIP code is an identity qualifier for the credit card transaction process.
-ZIP codes may help to ensure that your transaction is completed securely.
+ZIP codes may help your transaction is completed securely.
 Without entering a valid one, your credit card could be rejected.
 Most importantly, credit card ZIP code verification helps better protect you from unauthorized purchases.

 What to read next